Climate Impact Investing: A Practical Framework for Building Wealth While Supporting Climate Solutions

 3. Portfolio Construction Matters

 Even strong companies can create weak portfolios if risk becomes overly concentrated.
-Diversification, portfolio quality, and risk management remain central to long-term investing success.
+Diversification, portfolio quality analysis, and risk management remain central to long-term investing success — especially in thematic portfolios exposed to volatile growth sectors.

 4. Transparency Matters